medic/cht-docs/content/en/apps/concepts/navigation.md

 {{< figure src="sync-successful.jpg" link="sync-successful.jpg" >}}
 </aside>

 Triggering a manual sync by clicking the "Sync now" button will provide feedback at every step of the process through a snackbar appearing on the bottom side of the screen.
-It will also allow to retry the sync process in case of failure.
+This performs upward and downward synchronization of both databases.
+It will also retry the sync process in case of failure..

-The user-initiated sync process initatied by clicking the "Sync now" buttoninvolves uploading local changes to the server and downloading updates from the server to the local database.
-It syncs both the main database and the metadata database to ensure that both user data and application metadata are up-to-date.

 #### Synchronization Triggers
 - **On Login**: Synchronization is automatically initiated upon successful user login if the app is connected to the internet.
-The CHT app checks for changes since the last known sequence, identifying document revisions that differ from the ones on the server, and sending or receiving bulk document updates.
 - **Manual**: Clicking the "Sync now" button.
 - **Periodic Sync**: The application performs regular checks and attempts to synchronize.
-For the main database this happens every 5 minutes, and for the meta database every 30 minutes.
+The main application database syncs every 5 minutes, while the user metadata database syncs every 30 minutes..
 - **On Reload**: Synchronization is automatically initiated when the user reloads the application, refreshes the page, or clicks the reload button in the "Update available" modal.
 - **On Connect**: The app also detects when an internet connection becomes available and attempts to sync immediately.